glenco/lensed/CONTRIBUTING.md

 Instead, push to a branch under your initials, e.g. `nt/my-branch` if you have write access (or create a fork if you do not, as usual).
 Then, when you want to merge your completed changes into the master branch, open a pull request (PR) so that others are aware of your changes and can comment on them.
+This is the usual [GitHub flow][flow].

 **The master branch must always remain usable.**